ibm-cloud-docs/power-iaas/cli-release-notes.md

 The CLI plug-in version 1.6.0 supports Power11 systems.
 This version is available for the {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} and {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}}.

-**New commands**
+New commands

-The following CLI commands are added:
+:   The following CLI commands are added:

     - [ibmcloud pi route](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-route): You can use this command to create, delete, get, list, report, and update the custom network routes within the Power Virtual Server workspaces in the IBM data center.
     - [ibmcloud pi virtual-serial-number software-tiers](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-virtual-serial-number-software-tiers): You can use this command to list all the supported software-tiers.
     - [ibmcloud pi instance operation](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-operation): You can use this command to set the server boot mode, the server operating mode, a job task, or an operation type to an IBM i virtual server instance.
 This command can be used for the Power Virtual Server Private Cloud.

-**New options**
+New options

-The following options are added to the existing CLI commands:
+:   The following options are added to the existing CLI commands:

     - `--family`: Added to the [ibmcloud pi instance sap list](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-list) command.
 You can use this option to filter the SAP profiles by the family type.
     - `--prefix`: Added to the [ibmcloud pi instance sap list](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-sap-list) command.
 You can use this option to filter the SAP profiles by their prefix.
     - `--user-tags`: Added to the [ibmcloud pi placement-group create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-placement-group-create) and [ibmcloud pi shared-processor-pool placement-group create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-shared-processor-pool-placement-group-create) commands.
 You can use this option to add user tags to the Power Virtual Server resources.
     - `--description`: Added to the [ibmcloud pi ssh-key create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-ssh-key-create) command.
 You can use this option to add or update the description of an SSH key.
     - `--visibility` option is added to the [ibmcloud pi ssh-key create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-ssh-key-create) and [ibmcloud pi ssh-key update](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-ssh-key-update) commands.
 You can use this option to set the visibility of an SSH key at `account` or `workspace` level.
     - `--advertise`: Added to the [ibmcloud pi subnet create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-subnet-create) and [ibmcloud pi subnet update](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-subnet-update) commands.
 You can use this option to determine whether or not to advertise the private networks.
     - `--arp-broadcast`: Added to the [ibmcloud pi subnet create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-subnet-create) and [ibmcloud pi subnet update](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-subnet-update) commands.
 You can use this option to enable or disable the ARP broadcast.
     - `--software-tier`: Added to the [ibmcloud pi instance virtual-serial-number update](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-instance-virtual-serial-number-update) command.
 You can use this option to set a software tier on an IBM i instance.
     - `--name` and `--key`: Added to the [ibmcloud pi ssh-key update](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-ssh-key-update) command.
 These options replace the `--new-name` and `--new-key` options.

-**Deprecated commands or options**
+Deprecated commands or options

-You can no longer use the following commands or options as the Power Virtual Server VPN as a Service (VPNaaS) reached its end of life and is not available for use:
+:   You can no longer use the following commands or options as the Power Virtual Server VPN as a Service (VPNaaS) reached its end of life and is not available for use:

     - Deprecated the [ibmcloud pi vpn](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-vpn), [ibmcloud pi ike-policy](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-ike-policy), and [ibmcloud pi ipsec-policy](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-ipsec-policy) command as the Power Virtual Server VPN as a Service (VPNaaS) has reached its end of life and is not available for use.
     - `--access-config`, `--jumbo`, `--peer-id`, `--peer-type`, and `--source-ip` options from the [ibmcloud pi subnet create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-subnet-create) command.

     - Removed the DHCP option as a subnet type in the Power Virtual Server Private Cloud.